replicate/replicate-javascript/README.md

   )
   .predict(
     {
+      input: {
         prompt: "an astronaut riding on a horse",
+      },
     },
     {
       onUpdate: (prediction) => {